 OPENM fit,pd,of

 fit Address of the FIT.

-pd Type of processing:
+pď Type of processing:

 INPUT File is opened for read only (default).

 OUTPUT File is opened for write only.

-0-1 File is opened for read and write.
+1-0 File is opened for read and write.

-· NEW A new file is being created; sets the PD field to OUTPUT and the ON field to NEW.
+NEW A new file is being created; sets the PD field to OUTPUT and the ON field to NEW.

-of Open flag; file positioning at open time:
+of Open flag; file e positioning at open time:

-( File is rewound before any other open procedures are performed default).
+: : : R File is rewound before any other open procedures are performed (default).

-File is positioned immediately pefore the end-of-information.
+E File is positioned immediately

 Only the fit parameter can be specified as a register.